robotlabor/armap_qgis_gui/README.md

    ```
 4. Install necessary Python modules using pip
 5. Download to the desired destination folder
-6. Download the desired GeoTIFF files from
+6. Download the desired GeoTIFF files from here: [Link](https://drive.google.com/drive/folders/1s2qsFp73ChGFuzdcNKcb3fOp995OTX0y)
-File can be downloaded from here: [Link](https://drive.google.com/drive/folders/1s2qsFp73ChGFuzdcNKcb3fOp995OTX0y)
+The geotiff files should be locataed in the imagedata folder in the project folder.
+It has to be dowloaded from Google Drive because of the GitHUB size limitation.
 7. Start GUI in the destination folder
    ```
    python3 armap_gui.py